Moving bird nests

-Any activity which will affect nesting birds, including in gardens, shouldn't be carried out in spring or summer when birds are nesting.
-Instead, work should be planned for times of the year that nests aren't in use.
+Don't carry out any activity that will affect nesting birds in spring or summer when birds are nesting - even if it's just in your garden.
+Instead, plan work for times of the year when nests aren't in use.

-Also consider any other protected species that might be affected by the work, e.g. bats roosting in buildings.
+Also consider any other protected species that might be affected by the work, such as bats roosting in buildings.

-With the exception of species included on schedule ZA1, you can remove nests as long as they're not being built or in use.
+With some exceptions, you can remove nests as long as they're not being built or in use.
 However, please keep in mind that some species will have more than one brood in the same nest in a given season.

-- reuse the nests of other birds i.e. buzzards take over disused crows' nests.
+- Reuse the nests of other birds - for example, buzzards take over disused crows' nests.

-If you're clearing out a nestbox after breeding season and you need to remove unhatched eggs from a nest that isn't currently being used, it's only legal for you to do this between 1 September and 31 January each year.
-If you do remove unhatched eggs, then you must throw them away as it's illegal to keep them.
+If you're clearing out a nesting box after breeding season and you need to remove unhatched eggs from a nest that isn't currently being used, it's only legal for you to do this between 1 September and 31 January each year.
+If you do remove unhatched eggs, then you must throw them away, as it's illegal to keep them.

 Stop birds nesting on your building

 If you're having problems with birds nesting on buildings, there are some actions you can take to try and discourage birds from nesting there.
-But remember that nests are protected while they're being built or in use, so you should take these actions well before the nesting season to make sure that you're not disturbing active nests - ideally, during winter.
+Remember, though, that nests are protected while they're being built or in use, so you should take these actions well before the nesting season to make sure that you're not disturbing active nests - ideally, during winter.

-Anti-perching devices, such as spikes, are considered to be one of the most humane ways of trying to minimise any problems caused by nesting birds.
-The spines are usually angled so that they are awkward to land on but will not impale the bird, but some may be designed to bend but be firm enough to provide an uncomfortable perching or roosting place for the bird.
-However, it's very important that these are installed appropriately by trained professionals and inspected regularly.
+Anti-perching devices, such as spikes, are considered to be one of the most humane ways of trying to minimise problems caused by nesting birds.
+The spines are usually angled so that they are awkward to land on but won't impale the bird, but some may be designed to bend but be firm enough to provide an uncomfortable perching or roosting place.
+However, it's very important that these are properly installed by trained professionals and inspected regularly.